tinkerbell/proposals/0001/README.md

 Goals

-* Explain what a RFD is, how and when to use it
+* Explain what a Proposal is, how and when to use it
-* Share the RFD lifecycle
+* Share the Proposal lifecycle
-* Be the first RFD for the project
+* Be the first Proposal for the project

 Non-Goals

-* Offering all of the automation, scripts and bots described as part of the RFD lifecycle
+* Offering all of the automation, scripts and bots described as part of the Proposal lifecycle
 * Converting the already open PR against the [proposal](https://github.com/tinkerbell/proposals) repo to this new format